aegray/even_hub_emu/FEEDBACK.md

 A good example is the request to be able to communicate with other ble devices - this really shouldn't be in the purview of your sdk, especially if you can auto allow for a bridge to native code.

 If you (Even) are concerned that this takes some of the "appstore" aspect out of your guys control, it would be easy to have some sort of signing key or registration mechanism an app needs to go through to work with evenhub in this way - which would allow Even to control / own the appstore aspect still.

-An example I've done this with:  I needed an interface to anki (flashcards) on phone - my native app provides both the evenhub webpage, proxy requests to get around cross origin restrictions, and translation of web requests into native anki api calls.

 ## Wishlist / Nice to haves but not critical